arcus/education_modules/demystifying_geospatial_data/demystifying_geospatial_data.md

 ***
 <div class ="answer">

-Location information doesn't have to be as precise as an address to be useful, knowing what neighborhood study participants live in is definitely geospatial data.
+Location information doesn't have to be as precise as an address to be useful; knowing what neighborhood study participants live in is definitely geospatial data.
 The location of public amenities like swimming pools is also geospatial data.

 While you might link ages of study participants to the locations in which they were evaluated, the ages themselves are not inherently geospatial.

 </div>
 ***

-Which of these are potential benefits of incorporating geospatial data into your research?
+Which of these are potential benefits of incorporating geospatial data into public health research?
 Select all that apply.

 [[X]] Geospatial data can help illuminate social determinants of health.
 [[ ]] All of the best and most powerful tools for studying geospatial data are free and open source.